randomdude999/cube-game/README.md

 # Cube Game
 This is a (not so) old game of mine, which I coded from scratch without anything but Chrome (therefore some [helpful tutorials](http://html5gamedev.samlancashire.com)) and a basic text editor, but decided to import to GitHub for *absolutley no reason whatsoever* (no, actually for better management)

-Uses MIP license, it's pretty short...
+Uses MIT license, it's pretty short...

 Move with the arrow keys, pause with P
 ## Current features: